WaltAFWilliams/AMDet/README.md

 ## How To Use
 ### Clone Repo
-First you will need to clone the repo
+First, clone the repo and switch to it with the following commands:
 ```Shell
 git clone https://github.com/WaltAFWilliams/AMDet.git
 cd AMDet